arial0322/110-1-PD-Final-Project/README.md

   - Sudoku Solver: given a unbalanced sudoku map, find the only solution.
 - Front-End
   - Interface: Users are available to operate with these function:
-      i.
-Clcik to start the game and see the unbalanced sudoku map ii.
-Assign the number in the empty block on sudoku map iii.
+      +i.
+Clcik to start the game and see the unbalanced sudoku map +ii.
+Assign the number in the empty block on sudoku map +iii.
 Click to check whether his answer is correct or not